hidsh/zmk-analog-input/README.md

 Next, rebuid/flash new firmware.

-Then, check the raw values from the zmk to determine the properties mentioned above.
+Then, check the `raw` values from the usb-logger to determine appropriate values for the properties mentioned above.

-I use [tio](https://github.com/tio/tio) and my [trivial filter](https://gist.github.com/hidsh/a3ee73315be6d654c0cc74f553d0c1a9) in these case:
+I use [tio](https://github.com/tio/tio) and my [trivial filter](https://gist.github.com/hidsh/a3ee73315be6d654c0cc74f553d0c1a9) in these case like:
 ```
 tio /dev/ttyACM0 | myfilter -x apply_config advertising movement scroll rv AIN3